 Mango is a great summer fruit and what's not to love?
 Their generally sweet taste and soft, pulpy texture are refreshing in every sense of the word.
 Personally, my parents have mango trees in their garden and every summer, we have so many mangos.
 Maybe that's why I'm such a fan of this juicy fruit.

-Last year, I shared this easy recipe for mango cup desserts and this year I came up with this Mango Crumble recipe.
+I already shared this easy recipe for mango dessert in cups and this time I came up with this Mango Crisp recipe.
 The recipe is very easy to make as usual and the outcome is delicious!

 You do not generally find many recipes of baked cakes containing mango, maybe because it is a summer fruit I am not sure, but I think that the sweet taste of mango can elevate any dessert.